 6:00pm: Doors open, "America's 14 Forgotten Presidents of Congress" exhibit on display.

-7:30pm: Mr. Richard D’Amato, former Counsel to the United States Senate Appropriations Committee
+The Honorable Richard D’Amato, former Counsel to the United States Senate Appropriations Committee and former

-National Challenges Facing the United States of America
+"Economic and Political Challenges Facing the United States at Home."

 9:00pm: Adjourn